-10.7.13 Declassify Command.
+10.7.13 Declassify Command

-Activated by momentary switch (0.55 volts or less, minimum duration of 100 ms, if ENABLE discrete is also activated for 100 ms) this discrete commands the recorder to start the declassify procedure provided the ENABLE switch is also activated.
+Activated by momentary switch (0.55 volts or less, minimum duration of 100 ms, if ENABLE discrete is also activated for 100 ms), this discrete control commands the recorder to start the declassify procedure provided the ENABLE switch is also activated.

-10.7.14 Command Enable.
+10.7.14 Command Enable

-Activated by a momentary switch (0.55 volts or less, minimum duration of 100 ms) for either ERASE or DECLASSIFY discrete control to operate.
+Activated by a momentary switch (0.55 volts or less, minimum duration of 100 ms) this signal allows either ERASE or DECLASSIFY discrete control to operate.
 In order to activate the ERASE or DECLASSIFY, the ENABLE and ERASE or DECLASSIFY must simultaneously be active for a minimum duration of 100 ms. Table 10-57 presents the recorder light-emitting diode states.

 Table 10-57.
 Recorder Light-Emitting Diode States

 LED On Flash Off

 ERASE Media erased.
 Media erasing is in progress.
 Not erased media.

-RECORD In recording - Not in recording
+RECORD In recording. - Not in recording.

 Recorder is not ready, Recording is running

 or any of the critical properly.
 No critical

 FAULT warning exists. - warning.

 Built-in test is not

 BIT Built-in test running. - running.

-Media declassification is in Not declassified
+DECLASSIFY Media declassified.
+Media declassification is in progress.
+Not declassified media.

-DECLASSIFY Media declassified. progress. media.

 Note: Flashing is defined as On: 500 ms, Off: 500 ms